ethereum-attestation-service/eas-docs-site/docs/learn/faqs.md

 <details>
 <summary>Does EAS have pre-defined schemas?</summary>
-No. EAS does not pressupose any schema for the use case.
-This allows more freedom from the community to create the RIGHT schemas for the RIGHT users overtime.
+No. EAS does not presuppose any schema for the use case.
+This allows more freedom from the community to create the RIGHT schemas for the RIGHT users over time.

 </details>